How to be a more mindful and sustainable traveller

 Be wary of voluntourism

-When done in a way that is sustainable, well-thought-out and mutually beneficial for both the volunteer and the host community though, voluntourism can be a fabulous experience.
+When done in a way that is sustainable, well-thought-out and mutually beneficial for both the volunteer and the host community though, voluntourism can be a great experience.

 Also, remember that to better the world, often you don’t even have to leave your own neighbourhood!
 You can volunteer in a soup kitchen, teach adults or new migrants to read, visit the elderly, help out in an animal shelter or do a bunch of weeding.
 There are also lots of wonderful citizen science and conservation-based opportunities out there, too!